 The following is a list of technologies that qualify for the TA Waiver:

-- C-Pap or BiPap - continuous over 8 hours
+- C-Pap or BiPap - continuous over 6 or more hours daily

 - Apnea Monitor - same requirements as oximetry